andersonopt/website/content/blog/product-release-notes-9-30-20.md

 ![](/images/updated_popup.png)

-**More streamlined project creation flow (AND 'County' added as a field):** In addition to these interface updates, we also worked on a few new features:
+**More streamlined project creation flow (AND 'County' added as an optional field for organizing projects).**

 ![](/images/createprojectflow.png)

 ## Modify Buildable Area Output

-Want to manually update the buildable area output to remove a hazard not identified in the automated buildable area analysis?
-Now, you can mark up a parcel and update the buildable area constraint map and associated acreage!
+Manually update the buildable area constraint map to manually remove hazards/features that should not be included as 'buildable'.

-Run the buildable area analysis on the parcel, and then go to the asset detail page (Click on the blue parcel marker, then click 'Select' in the pop up)
+* Run the buildable area analysis on the parcel, and then go to the asset detail page (Click on the blue parcel marker, then click 'Select' in the pop up)

 ![](/images/select_link.png)

-On the asset detail page map, turn on the drawing tools (Drawing menu > User Drawing Tools)
+* On the asset detail page map, turn on the drawing tools (Drawing menu > User Drawing Tools)

 ![](/images/drawing_tools_composite.png)

-Draw out the hazard that you want to remove from the buildable area.
+* Draw out the hazard that you want to remove from the buildable area.
 * Once the drawing is done, multi-select the two polygons (CTRL + click the buildable area polygon to select it as well) (OR go to Menu > Select All)
 * Once the polygons have been selected, click on 'Design' and then 'build composite geometry').